Adenocor (Adenosine)

 How It Works

-Adenocor works by slowing down the electrical impulses that control your heart rhythm.
-This allows your heart rhythm to return to normal.
-The effect only lasts for a couple of minutes.
+Adenocor works by slowing down the electrical impulses that control the heart rhythm, allowing it to return to normal.

 How to Take Adenocor